The most one-of-a-kind, custom, and unique engagement rings I’ve ever seen!

 A diamond solitaire with a twist

 Lyssa Lynette wasn’t surprised by her engagement ring since she and her fiancé designed it themselves.
 The larger stone they picked, and the smaller stones were from her fiance’s mother’s original wedding set.
 The ring was custom designed by artist Jessie Kuruc in Los Angeles.
+It’s a very unique engagement ring without a doubt!

 A texting proposal?